 Mike hails from the North and started climbing in the Lakes.
 You may notice a worrying glint in his eye if you mention you’re keen for a ‘big day’.
 Look out!
 His highlights include climbing the North Face of the Eiger, soloing the Matterhorn, and big walling in Yosemite.
 He also works for PYB.

 The simple pleasure of ascending any rock brings a smile to Brad’s face, luckily for everyone around him, enthusing others to climb only adds to that cheesy grin.
 Brad sets a great example for efficient movement, safe climbing habits, and colour coordinated outfits.
 He loves passing those skills on.
 Brad holds the Mountaineering Instructor Award.

 All our staff share our mission and love working in the outdoors.
-You will meet enthusiastic, highly experienced instructors and coaches with bags of professional and personal experience.
+You will meet enthusiastic, instructors and coaches with bags of professional and personal experience.
 We’ve had fantastic feedback which attests to this, as you can see here.